simonchu47/CarND-Vehicle-Detection/writeup.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using the extracted features of the `vehicle` and `non-vehicle` images.
 The features include YUV spatial, color histogram and HOG of each channel features.
 I have tried to convert these images into other color spaces and extracted the features, and I found that YUV color space is the one with high test accuracy which is 0.9935 but not too much training time which is 26.23s.
-Those features are normalized wtih `sklearn.preprocessing.StandardScaler()` and randomly splited into training and test sets, which are 80% and 20% of all repectively, with `sklearn.model_selection.train_test_split()`
+Those features are normalized wtih `sklearn.preprocessing.StandardScaler()` and randomly splited into training and test sets, which are 80% and 20% of all repectively, with `sklearn.model_selection.train_test_split()`.
+Those steps are in lines 122 through 134 of the file called `vehicle_detection.py`.

 I also used `sklearn.grid_search.GridSearchCV()` function to tune the `C` parameter of the linear SVM.
 The best `C` parameter is 1.0.

-The steps mentioned above are in lines # through # of the file called `vehicle_detection.py`
+The steps mentioned are in lines 192 through 209 of the file called `vehicle_detection.py`

 ###Sliding Window Search